Displacement-Tracking-Matrix/dtmapi/README.md

 idp_admin2_data = dtmapi.get_idp_admin2_data(Operation="Displacement due to conflict", CountryName='Lebanon', to_pandas=True)
 idp_admin2_data.head()
 ```
 ## Documentation
 Comprehensive documentation is available at [dtmapi.readthedocs.io](https://dtmapi.readthedocs.io/en/latest/index.html).

+## Source Code
+The source code for `dtmapi` is available on [GitHub](https://github.com/Displacement-tracking-Matrix/dtmapi).

+Feel free to explore the repository, contribute, or raise any issues you may encounter.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.